- Many users encounter the There might be a problem with the driver for the Ethernet adapter message, while using Windows 10.

 - There might be a problem with the network adapter – There are many reasons for this problem, but if you encounter it, be sure to try all of our solutions.

-Steps to fix Ethernet or WiFi adapter driver issues
+How can I fix the Ethernet or Wi-Fi adapter driver issues?

 Users reported this problem with AVG antivirus, and in order to fix the issue, it’s advised to disable AVG network filter feature.
 To do that, follow these steps: